katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 message encryption over HTTP and is one of the more secure options that is available through WinRM.

-Kerberos requires some additional setup work on the Ansible host before it can be used properly.
+Kerberos requires some additional setup work on the Assible host before it can be used properly.

 The following example shows host vars configured for Kerberos authentication:

 .. code-block:: yaml+jinja

-    ansible_user: username@MY.DOMAIN.COM
+    assible_user: username@MY.DOMAIN.COM
-    ansible_password: Password
+    assible_password: Password
-    ansible_connection: winrm
+    assible_connection: winrm
-    ansible_winrm_transport: kerberos
+    assible_winrm_transport: kerberos

-As of Ansible version 2.3, the Kerberos ticket will be created based on ``ansible_user`` and ``ansible_password``.
-If running on an older version of Ansible or when ``ansible_winrm_kinit_mode`` is ``manual``, a Kerberos ticket must already be obtained.
+As of Assible version 2.3, the Kerberos ticket will be created based on ``assible_user`` and ``assible_password``.
+If running on an older version of Assible or when ``assible_winrm_kinit_mode`` is ``manual``, a Kerberos ticket must already be obtained.
 See below for more details.

 There are some extra host variables that can be set::

-    ansible_winrm_kinit_mode: managed/manual (manual means Ansible will not obtain a ticket)
+    assible_winrm_kinit_mode: managed/manual (manual means Assible will not obtain a ticket)
-    ansible_winrm_kinit_cmd: the kinit binary to use to obtain a Kerberos ticket (default to kinit)
+    assible_winrm_kinit_cmd: the kinit binary to use to obtain a Kerberos ticket (default to kinit)
-    ansible_winrm_service: overrides the SPN prefix that is used, the default is ``HTTP`` and should rarely ever need changing
+    assible_winrm_service: overrides the SPN prefix that is used, the default is ``HTTP`` and should rarely ever need changing
-    ansible_winrm_kerberos_delegation: allows the credentials to traverse multiple hops
+    assible_winrm_kerberos_delegation: allows the credentials to traverse multiple hops
-    ansible_winrm_kerberos_hostname_override: the hostname to be used for the kerberos exchange
+    assible_winrm_kerberos_hostname_override: the hostname to be used for the kerberos exchange

 Installing the Kerberos Library
 +++++++++++++++++++++++++++++++